r15i/obsidian-vault/Internet/TCP.md

 - time-out

 ## retransmission
-##### after RTO
+##### after RTO (retransmission time out)
-the sender maintains a **retransmission time-out (RTO)** for each connection when the timer matures, RCP resends the segment in the front of the queue(the smallest ACK)
+The sending TCP maintains one **retransmission time-out (RTO)** for each connection.

+When the timer matures, i.e., times out, TCP resends the segment in the front of the queue (the segment with the smallest sequence number) and restarts the timer.

-- RTO is dynamic and is updated based on the round-trip time (RTT) of segments
+- The value of RTO is dynamic in TCP and is updated based on the round-trip time (RTT) of segments.
 ##### after Duplicate ACK (Fast retransmission )
-to expedite service throughout the Internet by allowing senders to retransmit without waiting for a time out, most implementations today
+to expedite service throughout the Internet by allowing **senders** to -**re transmit** without waiting for a time out.
+- most implementation after 3 dup Ack will retransmit the missing segment immediately (FAST RETRASMISSION)

+## Lost segment example
 ![[Pasted image 20240119115131.png]]
+## Fast retransmiossion
 ![[Pasted image 20240119115142.png]]
+- **Text:** In which way does a TCP endpoint react to the third received duplicate ACK?
+- ** It immediately retransmits the first non-ACKed segment, and restarts the RTO with the current value.**

 # Congestion Control
 control the number of segments to transmit using a **congestion window (cwnd)**